- WHY RFGEN?

 RFgen Mobile Foundations for SAP is a mobile and wireless data collection framework that helps Madix capture key information about inventory and production, eliminating paperwork throughout its manufacturing operation and improving information accuracy.
 As employees move material around the plant, they scan it quickly and the information is collected by RFgen and sent to SAP.

-The Madix team selected RFgen because the company is a certified SAP partner and the solution met their key criteria at a lower total cost of ownership than other software options.
+The Madix team selected RFgen because they are a certified SAP partner and their solution met their key criteria at a lower total cost of ownership than other software options.
 The technical consultants at RFgen Software were able to meet very tight deployment deadlines to have the system up and running quickly.
-Gaining the ability to modify transactions in-house was an added bonus—all RFgen applications use drag and drop technology to quickly develop fully functioning mobile applications.
+Having the ability to modify transactions in-house was an added bonus for Madix—all RFgen applications use drag and drop technology to quickly develop fully functioning mobile applications.
 Further, RFgen's embedded VBA/.NET scripting framework enables developers to step outside of the box and rapidly achieve professional grade results with only a small investment in training.

-RFgen comes standard with prebuilt inventory, order management, purchasing, manufacturing, and plant maintenance transactions.
-Soon after implementing RFgen to improve inventory accuracy, it became evident that the solution could help Madix drive much greater efficiencies.
-Managers in the production facilities wanted status information for individual employees and jobs.
-Upper management requested real-time insight into operations as well.
+RFgen Mobile Foundations for SAP includes suites such as pre-built inventory, order management, purchasing, manufacturing, and plant maintenance transactions.
+Soon after implementing RFgen to improve inventory accuracy, it became evident that the solution could help Madix drive much greater efficiencies in different areas of their business.
+Managers in the production facilities wanted status information for individual employees and jobs and upper management requested real-time insight into operations as well.

 "Our project actually evolved into something a lot bigger.
 Beyond inventory, we wanted to know where product was at any given time," said Jones.